antvis/G6/docs/api/nodeEdge/Item.en.md

 ### enableCapture(enable)
-Whether enable the item to be picked and enable its interaction events.
+Whether to enable the item to be picked and enable its interaction events.

 **Parameters**